fatimamatieva/DAT240_ASSIGNMENTS/Lab3/README.raw.md

 ### Value objects and EF Core

 This link describes how to define an object as an value object (Owned entity) in entity framework. [https://docs.microsoft.com/en-us/ef/core/modeling/owned-entities](https://docs.microsoft.com/en-us/ef/core/modeling/owned-entities).

+### Tips

+Look at how things are implemented in Cart and Product Context.
+To get the extra information needed for the order, you could create a form on the checkout page, like Product have a create new food item.
+Use the code already there, and the code created in lab2 to get inspiration for how to do this lab.

+Also try and find the code for the different objects from the product and cart context shown in the diagrams.
+The cart and product context models have already been created, and see how the fields from the code match up with the diagram.